freenet/web/hugo-site/content/ghostkey/_index.md

 # How much should I donate? {#how-much-should-i-donate}

-The minimum donation is $5, but you can donate however much you can afford.
+The minimum donation is just $1, but you can donate however much you can afford.
 The donation amount will be securely recorded in your Ghost Key certificate, and in the future it's possible that access and perks on the network will be reserved for those who donate more or who donated earlier.
 Think of it like a "founding member" club.